mpr-lab/MotheterRemote/README.md

 Ethernet hasn't been thoroughly tested for this project, so WiFi or cellular are recommended.
 However, everything past the initial connection setup should be identical to WiFi.

-For any connection option, setting up SSH key sharing is strongly recommended.
+For any connection option, setting up SSH key sharing and Tailscale is strongly recommended.

 ### Ethernet